jskoiz/on-chain-analytics/README.md

-Below is a basic README geared towards developers:

----

 # Solana Analysis Telegram Bot

 A Telegram bot for real-time and historical Solana research, analytics, and notifications using the Vybe API.
 Designed for one-on-one (DM) interactions with users and built with Node.js, TypeScript, and MongoDB.